amandersonyou/dvia-2019/1.mapping-time/process/README.md

 contains (ex. largest drop will be the month).
 The puddle at the bottom will grow wider with as the year progresses.
 Each season, the background color will change, from Orange to White, to Blue, to Green.
 This concept uses size and color hue to communicate time.
+Note: this concept updated to falling snow!

 ### Concept 6: Ice Cream Clock